tdg5/stats-learning-notes/glossary.md

 - Logistic regression is more unstable than linear discriminant analysis when $$ n $$ is small and the distribution of the predictors $$ X $$ is approximately normal in each of the response classes.

+<a id="local-regression"></a>
+**[Local Regression][#local-regression]**: An approach to fitting flexible non-linear functions which involves computing the fit at a target point $$ x_{0}
+$$ using only the nearby training observations.

+Each new point from which a local regression fit is calculated requires fitting a new weighted least squares regression model by minimizing the appropriate regression weighting function for a new set of weights.

 <a id="log-odds"></a>
 **[Log-Odds][#log-odds]**: Taking a logarithm of both sides of the [logistic